 Step 6: Solving for Interest Coverage Ratio

 This is the ratio of the EBITDA and the Interest Expense.
-The EBITDA stands for earning before interest, taxes, depreciation, and amortization.
+The EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 The higher the value of this ratio, the better it is for the company although this is not a universal criterion.
 To find this ratio:

 - Firstly, navigate to cell C10 and insert the following formula: